 Richard, your song ‘Beautiful Goodbye’ is so moving.
 It stars your stunning wife!
 The poignant lyrics say ‘nothing lasts forever’.
 With both of you having been married before, how will you ensure that this marriage last forever?

-Richard: Writing that song together was part of our courtship, and I love the naked truth in the lyrics.
+Richard: Writing that song together as part of our courtship, and I love the naked truth in the lyrics.
 The concept was Daisy’s idea.
-Instead of a typical breakup song which mourns the end of a relationship, it celebrates that two people shared something beautiful for however long they did.
+Instead of a typical breakup song that mourns the end of a relationship, it celebrates that two people shared something beautiful for however long they did.
 And that’s our philosophy in our own relationship.
 We’d LOVE to be together forever, and plan to be.
 But we make none of the empty promises that many people break every day.
-We live and love each other in this moment.
+We live and love each other at this moment.

 Richard (kisses Daisy): Ok, I know that sounds cheesy but it’s true.

 Daisy is an animal rescuer, and the two of you have the most adorable four-legged ‘children’.
 Tell us about them and the joy they have brought to your life.

 Daisy: I’m friendly with a woman who runs an animal rescue and I agreed to foster the Bronx because he was about to be killed that very day.
 He came to us very undisciplined and wild but with nothing but puppy energy and sweetness, despite being a huge 110-pound pitbull.
 We started training him thinking we were helping get him ready and more adoptable but as time went on two things happened: It became clear that he was not an easily adoptable dog due to his size and the rampant misinformation about his breed, and we had fallen in love with him.
 So, we adopted him and then a couple of months later, we agreed to foster Bette.
 The two of them got along so well and we adored her, too, so we adopted her as well.
 Richard and I are both major dog lovers and it does feel like we’re a family.
 We have a blast with them.